Reviewed 4 August 2021

-We would like to reassure our residents that all of the apartment blocks that are owned in freehold by Swan would have:
+We would like to reassure our residents that all the apartment blocks that are owned in freehold by Swan have:

-- an up-to-date fire risk assessment – we review these each year for our high-rise blocks (regardless of their height) and any recommendations are dealt with immediately, or put into a programme of work to be completed as soon as possible
+- an up-to-date fire risk assessment (FRA) – we review these each year for our high-rise blocks (regardless of their height) and any recommendations are dealt with immediately or put into a programme of work to be completed as soon as possible;

-If any EWS1 outcomes require additional safety measures to be put in place to help ensure residents safety during the remediation process, for example Waking Watch, our teams will follow our expert assessors advice and put this in place.
+- if any EWS1 outcomes require additional safety measures to ensure residents safety during the remediation process, for example a waking watch, our teams will follow our expert assessors’ advice and put this in place.

 What will you do if I can’t sell/staircase/re-mortgage my property?

 We want to do what we can to support leaseholders whose mortgage application or sales process has been disrupted as a result of the approach that lenders are taking.